 Take your first step to serenity today.

-Step One, Create A Happier Space.
+Step 1, Create A Mindful Space.

 As your life evolves, your space can easily fall behind in it ability to fully support you.
 Taking a fresh look at your environment can be very enlightening, as you examine the messages your stuff sends you every day.

 Do the following exercise when you have 10-15 minutes to yourself.